Behind the Home Affordable Refinance Program (HARP)

 - There is a small, limited, cash-out incentive.
 Generally, only closing costs can be added to your loan to increase its balance.

 - You can remove a borrower from the existing loan if the remaining borrower can prove a steady payment history.
-This would work for a qualifying divorcing couple.
+This would work for a qualifying divorced couple.

 - You can add a borrower to the loan, providing the new borrower can qualify.